 Digestibility is one of several ways to assess a protein’s quality.
 And quality in food/nutrition science world refers to how well a dietary protein is used by the body to build new tissue.
 So in other words, the better digested a protein, the higher quality it is likely to be.

 What Affects the Digestibility of a Food/Protein?

-The ability for the body to digest and absorb the protein within a food can be affected by several things including:
+The ability for the body to fully digest the protein within a food can be affected by several things including:

 - Inherent fibers.
-Foods like beans, legumes and grains contain inherent fibers which although incredibly beneficial to the digestive system, do block some of the protein from being fully absorbed.
+Foods like beans, legumes and grains contain inherent fibers which although incredibly beneficial to the digestive system, do block some of the protein from being fully broken down and absorbed.

 - Anti-nutritional factors.
 As the name implies, these factors inhibit the absorption of nutrients.
 Trypsin inhibitors, commonly found in legumes and cereals for example, blocks trypsin (a protein-breaking enzyme) from working and thus limits protein absorption.

 - Food processing.
 Processing techniques can significantly alter the absorption of proteins.
 For example, the removal of starch and fiber from peas to make pea protein can render the protein highly digestible.

 - Other foods consumed in the meal.
 Much like inherent fibers, consuming high fiber vegetables within a meal can render some of the protein in meat for example, less digestible.

 In general, most animal-based proteins like eggs and beef are typically highly digestible, meaning that at minimum, 90% of the protein within them is digested by the body.
 The same goes for dairy-based proteins.
 Human breast milk is known to be 100% digestible, which makes it a perfect food for growing infants.